 - are you taking payment across all the current methods .
 For example, are you accepting PayPal and Apple Wallet and other similar payment channels

 - Review search terms

 Unless someone is looking specifically for your website, they will be using the search engine to search for something they need; like a left handed widget.
 If you sell left handed widgets, you want to be sure you are found when they do that search.
-Therefore your website needs to be optimized for left handed widgets (among other things) so you come near the top of any search for that item.
-This is referred to as Search Engine Optimization and often abbreviated to SEO.
+Therefore your website needs to be optimised for left handed widgets (among other things) so you come near the top of any search for that item.
+This is referred to as Search Engine Optimisation and often abbreviated to SEO.
 See our following articles for greater detail:

 You know when you search the Internet, you don't go past the first page of results very often.
 Neither do many other people.
 If your site is not on the first page, it's not getting the attention you would like.